 How did you reach out to Trevi?
 Most of the people like Gloria, I just called.
-I called her manager at the time, It was a woman named Sara Soto.
+I called her manager at the time, a woman named Sara Soto.
 I think I found her information online or something.
 I just called her and said I wanted them to give me the rights and they did.

 Is it true that Berman’s script was altered to please Gloria Trevi and her fans?
 Where do you think these rumors come from?
 What would you say to the people that are questioning the script?
 That’s absolutely not true.
 It was started by some journalist.
 Sabina called him and told him that it was not true, and he tried to convince her that it was which is ridiculous.
-In fact, we made the script a bit harder against Gloria.
-So, it’s actually the opposite.
+In fact, we made the script a bit harder against Gloria, so it’s actually the opposite.
 We had no intention to make Gloria look like the good character in the story, but at the same time, we have nothing against her.

 Did you contribute to the script?
 How?
 On which parts?
 We worked together really closely, I was living with Sabina for a while in the beginning, researching and stuff.
 It’s hard to say because we worked so closely for so many years; we discussed everything a hundred times.
-Maybe that’s a bit exaggerated but you know what I mean.
+Maybe that’s a bit exaggerated, but you know what I mean.
 I mean, we just talked a lot, we were almost always in agreement about what we wanted to do and how we wanted the characters to be, what we wanted the tone to be mainly; that was always my biggest worry: getting the right tone.

 It has been said that you have a unique sense of humor.
 Were you able to implement this into the making of the movie?
 How?
 I don’t know what they’re talking about.
 I really wanted to put a character, one of the girls, who always walked around in a Starbucks coffee, but I couldn’t do that because there was no Starbucks at the time.
 I was very sad about that; I had to deal with it for a while.
 Just kidding.
 No, there is humor.
 I mean, there’s a lot of subtle things too.
 When you see the film, you have to tell me.
 But, it’s also in the script because Sabina and I have a very similar kind of humor.
 So, there are a lot of those things in the script.
 In the end, it comes back to the tone of the movie.
 We never wanted to make this super dark movie about this pedophile or whatever which he even isn’t it, really.
 I mean, I would have to look up the definition.
 But, I mean, It’s not like he’s abusing children.
-It’s still wrong, the girls were way too young, but it’s not like they were 5, 6 or 8 year olds.
+It’s still wrong, the girls were way too young, but it’s not like they were five, six, or eight year olds.
 It’s still wrong, but we never wanted to judge these things.
 That was never the point.
 Also, we never wanted to make this movie about abuse.
 Of course it’s there, but it could be really dark.
 But, we always wanted to see it through this kind of lighter side, so that you almost don’t realize how crazy the things that are happening are, until you are like, “God, it’s crazy what this guy is doing.”

 Why did you choose Sofia Espinosa to play Gloria Trevi?
 What characteristics were you looking for in the actress that would play Trevi?
 Gloria has this unique energy and strength and obviously we wanted to find someone that could embody that.
 It was really hard.
-I had actually met Sofia like 5 years earlier and I thought she was perfect, but she was too young.
+I had actually met Sofia like five years earlier, and I thought she was perfect, but she was too young.
 So, when she came to the casting, it was very clear that she was the right one.
 She also sang all the songs, and she had never sang before and she did great.

 Was it difficult to find the right actor to play Sergio Andrade?
 Yeah, it was super hard because everybody always said, “We have to find this monster.”
 I always said, "No, of course not.
 We have to find this guy with the amazing charisma and charm that Sergio Andrade has."
 He really does have this talent for charming people.
 We wanted to find someone like that.
-And, we had another actor who dropped out 6 weeks before the shoot for personal reasons.
-And, then we found Marco and he’s great.
-But, there was another problem with him: he wasn’t sure if was going to do the movie until a week before the shoot because he had another offer.
+And, we had another actor who dropped out six weeks before the shoot for personal reasons.
+And, then we found Marco and he’s great, but there was another problem with him: he wasn’t sure if was going to do the movie until a week before the shoot because he had another offer.
 So, it was pretty stressful.